DoD-Platform-One/backstage/docs/dev-overrides.md

 # Backstage Development overrides

-### make sure to replace git branch and image tag with your development branch and tag values!
+### make sure to replace git branch and image tag with your development branch and tag values

 ```yaml
 clusterAuditor: